 I wear my sustainable traveler badge with pride (around my neighborhood and the world) and I can’t think of anything more important than encouraging others to do the same.

 As such, Hostelling International’s #PackYourImpact campaign is worth getting behind.
-The organization is encouraging travelers to prepare for responsible travel before, during and after their trips.
+The organization is encouraging travelers to prepare to learn embrace responsible tourism, during and after their trips.
 The aim is to have a positive impact on both the destinations you visit during your travels and the people you encounter along the way.
 Ideas can involve learning local customs before you leave, or eating local and supporting small businesses whilst you’re traveling.
 When you arrive back on your own stomping ground, you can take what you’ve learned to give back to your own local community.

-Using the UN’s Sustainable Development Goals as guidelines, here is what we can do as individuals to try and make our travels more responsible.
+Using the UN’s Sustainable Development Goals as guidelines, here is what we can do as individuals to try and practice responsible tourism.

 You can read the first and second installments of this campaign here:

 Explore HI USA’s initiative to #PackYourImpact through working towards Clean Water + Sanitation and Good Health + Well-Being.

 Responsible travel through actionable steps to work towards Reduced Inequalities, Sustainable Cities and Communities, and No Poverty.

 Gender Equality: Achieve gender equality and empower all women and girls (#5)